-Piyaz is a classic Turkish white bean salad that appears on our table whenever it becomes blissfully carnivorous, especially when we make grilled meats and meatballs (kababs).
-It goes great as an accompaniment to meats, but hey, I won’t hold it against you if you decide to enjoy it as it is, in all its glory, as part of your light lunch menu or dinner.
-That’s how I indulge in it from time to time, too.
+Piyaz is a classic Turkish white bean salad that appears on our table whenever it becomes heavily carnivorous, especially when we make kababs.
+It goes great as an accompaniment to meats, but it can easily become a part of a light lunch or dinner.

-In piyaz, white beans are boiled until they are tender, combined with an array of fresh vegetables and herbs, then dressed with olive oil and either lemon juice or vinegar.
+In piyaz, white beans are first boiled until they are tender, then combined with an array of fresh vegetables and herbs and dressed with olive oil and either lemon juice or vinegar.
 Some recipes call for soaking the cooked beans in vinegar for a few hours, then draining and tossing them with the rest of ingredients.
 But personally, I am not a big fan of this method as the beans become too acidic after long soaking.
-I prefer to control the amount of acidity to my liking and recommend you do the same.
+I prefer to control the amount of acidity to my liking.

-On another note, If you do not like the taste of raw onions in a salad (I know a few people who don’t), breathe a sigh of relief for in piyaz the onions are stripped of their bitterness and pungent taste as they are first rubbed with salt, then rinsed off and squeezed dry.
+One note.
+If you don’t like the taste of raw onions in a salad (I know a few people who don’t), breathe a sigh of relief, for in piyaz the onions are stripped off their bitterness and pungent taste as they are first rubbed with salt, then rinsed off, and squeezed dry.
 In his way the onion becomes surprisingly mellow with a tad note of sweetness.

-Finally, the eye-pleasing effect comes into play when the salad is garnished with wedges of hard boiled eggs and black olives and when the eggs are sprinkled with either sumac or paprika.
-A feast for the eye, soon to be a feast for the palate!
+Finally, the eye-pleasing effect comes into play when the salad is garnished with wedges of hard-boiled eggs and black olives and when the eggs are sprinkled with either sumac or paprika.
+A feast for the eye and, later, for the palate, too!
 Enjoy!

 Note 2: You can adjust the amount of herbs, tomatoes, peppers, and dressing to your liking.